zairdon20/Budget-App/README 2.md

 This project is licensed by [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./MIT.md)

 ## Show your support 💪
-Give a ⭐️ if you like this project!
+Give a ⭐️ if you like this project or buy me a coffee!

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to anyone whose code was used.

 <p align="right">(<a href="#top">back to top</a>)</p>